rackerlabs/support-how-to/content/cloud-servers/backing-up-your-files-with-rsync.md

 Backing up files on a regular basis is an integral part of administering your server.

-One way is to download each and every file when you want to save them.
+One way is to download every individual file when you want to save them.
 However, rsync makes the task a lot easier as it only downloads files that have changed - saving time and bandwidth.

-### Installation
+### Install rsync

-Installing rsync is as simple as implementing your OS's package manager such as:
+Rsync should be available on most Linux distributions by default, but if you need to install it manually, you can do so by using your distribution's package manager.
+For example, the following installation commands are for Ubuntu, Gentoo, and CentOS:

-    sudo aptitude install rsync ... sudo emerge rsync ... sudo yum install rsync
+    sudo aptitude install rsync
+    sudo emerge rsync
+    sudo yum install rsync

-**Note**: If you are downloading files to another system, both will require rsync to be installed.
+**Note:** If you are downloading files to another system, both systems must have rsync installed.

-### Preparation

-Very little to do here expect to establish where the saved files will be located.

-In this example, I am going to backup my main Cloud Server home directory to another server.

-### Security

-As a rule (and one I stick to very closely), we don't upload and download anything without some encryption in place.
-As such we will be using the SSH protocol with rsync to ensure no one else can sniff out the data being transferred.
+### Use SSH with rsync

+To keep your files and system secure, be sure to use encryption when uploading or downloading files.
+This example uses the SSH protocol with rsync to keep your data secure.
+If you prefer not to use SSH, you will be prompted for a password each time you run rsync.

-What does this mean?
-Well, if you want to automate your backups, you will need to ensure the destination server (where the backup directory is) has access to the originating server.
+If you use rysnc to automate your backups, ensure that the destination server (where the backup directory is located) has access to the originating server.

-In my case, I have set up ssh keys so I don't need to enter a password each time I attempt to rsync my home folder.
-It's perfectly fine not to do it that way, but you will need to enter the password each time you rsync.

-### Command

-So on the destination server, the command I would give is as follows:
+To backup your files from one server to another, run the following command on the destination server:

     rsync -e 'ssh -p 30000' -avl --delete --stats --progress demo@123.45.67.890:/home/demo /backup

-Let's go through the command in order:
+Following is an explanation of each part of the command:

--  **-e 'ssh -p 30000'**: this ensures rsync uses the SSH protocol and sets the port.
+-  `-e 'ssh -p 30000'` - Ensures rsync uses the SSH protocol and sets the port.

--  **-avl**: This contains three options:
+-  `-avl` - A shortcut containing three options:

-    -  (a) is archive mode which basically keep the permission settings for the files.
+    -  `-a` - Archive.
+Saves the permission settings for the files.
-    -  (v) is verbose mode.
-You can leave it out or increase it by appending two v's (-vv).
-    -  (l) preserves any links you may have created.
+    -  `-v` - Verbose.
+Returns more information about what rsync is doing.
+You can change how much information rsync returns by eliminating `-v` or request more information with `-vv` or `-vvv`.

+       **Note:** Setting verbose mode with `-vvv` returns all information about the rsync process.

+    -  `-l` - Links.
+Preserves any symlinks you created on the source server.

--  **--delete**: deletes files from the destination folder that are no longer required (i.e. they have been deleted from the folder being backed up).
+-  `--delete` - Deletes files from the destination folder that are no longer required (i.e. they have been deleted from the folder being backed up).

--  **--stats**: Adds a little more output regarding the file transfer status.
+-  `--stats` - Adds more output regarding the file transfer status.

--  **--progress**: shows the progress of each file transfer.
-Can be useful to know if you have large files being backup up.
+-  `--progress` - Displays the progress of each file transfer.

--  **demo@123.45.67.890:/home/demo**: The originating folders to backup.
+-  `demo@123.45.67.890:/home/demo` - The originating folders to backup.

-  The syntax here is very important - naturally you need the username and IP address of the originating server - but note in this example there is no trailing slash (/).

-  If you leave the trailing slash off, the named folder and contents will be downloaded.
-So in this case I would have a folder called **demo** in my backup directory.

-  If I added the trailing slash (**demo@123.45.67.890:/home/demo/**) then I would have the contents of demo in my backup.
-So I may have folders called **public_html** or **configs** or **bin** and so on.
+   **Note:** Rsync differentiates between `/home/demo` and `/home/demo/`.
+With the trailing slash, rsync will copy the contents of the directory, but won't recreate the directory.
+In this example, we're backing up a folder from one system to another, so leaving off the trailing slash will replicate the entire directory structure.

--  **/backup/**: Identifies the folder on the backup server to place the files.
+-  `/backup/` - Identifies the folder on the backup server to place the files.

-### Output

-So from the command above, my storage server would start to output something like this:
+Your output should look similar to the following:

     receiving file list ...
     31345 files to consider